Out-of-Distribution Detection with Deep Nearest Neighbors: Experiments

-The above comparison suggests that the nearest neighbor approach is compatible with models trained both with and without self-supervision.
+\end{itemize} The above comparison suggests that the nearest neighbor approach is compatible with models trained both with and without contrastive learning.
 In addition, \method~is also simpler to use and implement than \texttt{CSI}, which relies on sophisticated data augmentations and ensembling in testing.
 Lastly, as a result of the improved embedding quality, the ID accuracy of the model trained with \texttt{SupCon} loss is improved by ${0.86}\%$ on CIFAR-10 and 2.45\% on ImageNet compared to training with the \texttt{CE} loss.
-Due to space constraints, we provide results on CIFAR-100 in Appendix~\ref{sec:c100-results}, and results on DenseNet~\citep{huang2017densely} in Appendix~\ref{sec:other_arc}.
+Due to space constraints, we provide results on DenseNet~\citep{huang2017densely} in Appendix~\ref{sec:other_arc}.

 \paragraph{Contrastively learned representation helps} While contrastive learning has been extensively studied in recent literature, {its role remains untapped when coupled with a non-parametric approach} (such as nearest neighbors) for OOD detection.
 We examine the effect of using supervised contrastive loss for KNN-based OOD detection.
 We provide both qualitative and quantitative evidence, highlighting advantages over the standard softmax cross-entropy (\texttt{CE}) loss.
-(1) We visualize the learned feature embeddings in Figure~\ref{fig:cevssupcon} using UMAP~\citep{mcinnes2018umap-software}, where the colors encode different class labels.
+(1) We visualize the learned feature embeddings in Figure~\ref{fig:umap} using UMAP~\citep{mcinnes2018umap-software}, where the colors encode different class labels.
 A salient observation is that the representation with \texttt{SupCon} is more distinguishable and compact than the representation obtained from the \texttt{CE} loss.
 The high-quality embedding space indeed confers benefits for KNN-based OOD detection.
 (2) Beyond visualization, we also quantitatively compare the performance of KNN-based OOD detection using embeddings trained with \texttt{SupCon} vs \texttt{CE}.
-As shown in Table~\ref{tab:cifar_main}, \methodplus~with contrastively learned representations reduces the FPR95 on all test OOD datasets compared to using embeddings from the \texttt{CE} loss.
+As shown in Table~\ref{tab:cifar_main}, \methodplus~with contrastively learned representations reduces the FPR95 on all test OOD datasets compared to using embeddings from the model trained with \texttt{CE} loss.

-\paragraph{Nearest neighbor approach is effective on hard OOD tasks} Hard OOD samples are particularly challenging to detect.
-To test the limit of non-parametric KNN approach, we follow CSI~\citep{tack2020csi} and evaluate on several hard OOD datasets: LSUN-FIX, ImageNet-FIX, ImageNet-R, and CIFAR-100.
-The results are summarized in Table~\ref{tab:hardood}.
-Under the same model, {\methodplus~consistently outperforms the counterpart approach SSD+}.